-Assignment - this is the right given to tenants to pass their tenancy over to their spouse or civil partner who would normally have the right to succeed to the remainder of the tenancy.
+Assignment - this is the right given to tenants to pass their tenancy over to a family member who would normally have the right to inherit (succeed to) the tenancy.

 Business - is a legally recognised commercial or industrialised enterprise designed to provide goods and/or services to customers.